 Researchers at University of Jyväskylä (Finland) and University of Tampere (Finland) together with BioNavis Ltd (Finland) have developed a novel nanoactuator system, where the conformation of biomolecules can be tuned by an electric field and probed using optical properties of gold nanoparticle.

 Over the past decades, nanoactuators for detection or probing of different biomolecules have attracted vast interest for example in the fields of biomedical, food and environmental industry.
 To provide more versatile tools for active molecular control in nanometer scale, researchers at University of Jyväskylä and University of Tampere have devised a nanoactuator scheme, where gold nanoparticle (AuNP) tethered on a conducting surface is moved reversibly using electric fields, while monitoring its position optically via changes of its plasmon resonance.
 Forces induced by the AuNP motion on the molecule anchoring the nanoparticle, can be used to change and study its conformation.

 – Related studies use either organic or in-organic interfaces or materials as probes.
 Our idea was to fuse these two domains together to achieve the best from the both worlds, says postdoctoral researcher Kosti Tapio.

 More possibilities to study molecules

 The research was funded by the Academy of Finland (OMA – programmable materials) and the Finnish Cultural Foundation (the Central Finland Regional Fund).
-Authors thank BioNavis Ltd for equipment and essential expertise in the SPR analysis.
+The authors thank BioNavis Ltd for equipment and essential expertise in the SPR analysis.